Trobriand Islands: Education

-In addition to missionary schools, there are public schools on the Trobriands which were introduced by the government of Papua New Guinea "All children are required to go to school".
-The required subjects are English, Maths, Science and culture.
+In addition to missionary schools, there are public schools on the Trobriands that were introduced by the government of Papua New Guinea.
+"All children are required to go to school".
+The required subjects are English, maths, science, and culture.
 Schools also educate students about current international events.
 Maths is the favorite subject among the students of the island.
-On Wednesdays, the children are required to dress in traditional garb as part of the government-mandated culture day.
-During this time, children are encouraged to explore Trobriand culture, history and values.
+On Wednesdays, children are required to dress in traditional garb as part of the government-mandated culture day and encouraged to explore Trobriand culture, history and values.

 Malinowski's plaque in Kiriwina

 There is a commemorative plaque dedicated to Bronisław Malinowski in Omarakana village, the residence village of the Paramount Chief of Trobriand Islands.
-The current chief Pulayasi Daniel is positive that it is placed in the very same place where Malinowski's tent used to stand at the beginning of the 20th century.
-There are two inscriptions on it – one in Polish and one in English – which say: "Toboma Miskabati Bronislaw Malinowski (1884-1942) Notable scientist The son of the Polish nation Father of the modern social anthropology Friend of Trobriand Islands peoples and the populizer of their culture" (see: picture).
-The plaque was brought to Kiriwina by sailors Monika Bronicka and Mariusz Delgas who took it from New Zealand where it was left by two other yachts: "Maria" and "Victoria".
-The plaque was sponsored by Jagiellonian University in Cracow and the National Museum in Stettin, Poland.
+The current chief, Pulayasi Daniel, says it is in the place where Malinowski's tent stood at the beginning of the 20th century.
+There are two inscriptions on it, one in Polish and one in English, that say: "Toboma Miskabati Bronislaw Malinowski (1884–1942) Notable scientist The son of the Polish nation Father of the modern social anthropology Friend of Trobriand Islands peoples and the populizer of their culture".
+The plaque was brought to Kiriwina by sailors Monika Bronicka and Mariusz Delgas, who took it from New Zealand, where it was left by two other yachts: Maria and Victoria.
+The plaque was sponsored by Jagiellonian University in Kraków and the National Museum in Szczecin, Poland.